 - Those outside the industry portray carburetor synchronization as some rare, very occasional, even isolated thing.
 The reverse is true.
 Professional mechanics know the reality that synchronization is a task requiring frequency and is very often the final step in all sorts of maintenance scenarios.

 - So much of the online powersports media talks about carburetion as being all about fuel and ignore the air aspect.
 This is backward.
 Carburetors are air instruments, not fuel instruments.
 What is compression?
 Air.
 What is combustion?
 Air.
 What is throttle response?
 Air.
 What is carburetor synchronization?
 Air.
 What does the throttle control?
 Air.
 What goes into the engine and then leaves it?
 Air.
 Air is the engine's medium.
-The fuel's job is to manipulate that air, the carburetor's is to manage it.
+The fuel's job is to manipulate that air, the carburetor's is to manage that.
 Air does all the work.
-The carburetor modulates and meters air.

 - The powersports media also likes to tout the forged engine piston as obviously superior to the cast piston.
 As with so much that they say, this too is backward.
 Most riders don't need the forged piston's increased detonation resistance and ability to be custom shaped and would instead rather have the cast piston's better sealing, quieter operation and longer life.